rparrett/taipo/README.md

 ## TODO

+- [ ] Replace main menu with a typing interface
 - [ ] Can we remove `TaipoStage::AfterUpdate`?
 - [ ] Corpses should despawn after some time.
 (This might break the gameover screen)
 - [ ] Load tower stats from `game.ron`.